 If you are concerned about your exotic pet’s health or notice a sudden change in appearance or behavior, please do not hesitate to call and schedule an appointment.

-Drs.
-Arredondo and Buonasera are happy to perform nail, beak, and wing trimmings to keep your exotic pet comfortable, as well as safeguard other people and your home.
+Dr. Buonasera is happy to perform nail, beak, and wing trimmings to keep your exotic pet comfortable, as well as safeguard other people and your home.

 Grooming exotic pets is not always an easy task, but it is important to their wellbeing.
-It prevents physical discomfort, and helps Dr. Arredondo and Dr. Buonasera to identify potential parasites, skin conditions, and more.
+It prevents physical discomfort, and helps Dr. Buonasera to identify potential parasites, skin conditions, and more.